ABSTRACT SUBMISSION IS OPEN.

 We are pleased to offer free registration to young investigators and academia from Resource-Limited Settings (RLS) with an accepted abstract and a 50% discount on the registration fee without an accepted abstract.

 To be eligible as a young investigator, one should be 35 years of age or younger and either be a current Master/PhD student or have obtained a Master's/MD/PhD degree in the last five years.

 IMPORTANT: free/discounted registration is offered to the presenting author of the abstract only.

 Notification of abstract acceptance and presentation format

-Accepted abstracts will be published in the Conference Abstract Book, which will be distributed during the conference.
-In addition, all abstracts will be published in the journal "Reviews in Antiviral Therapy & Infectious Diseases".
+Accepted abstracts will be published in the Abstract Book.
 Please note that the conference secretariat cannot be held responsible for any typing or language errors in the submitted abstracts as only the format of the abstracts will be changed and not the content.